phillbaker/terraform-provider-elasticsearch/docs/index.md

 - Environment variables
 - Shared credentials file

+If a [custom domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-customendpoint.html) is being used (instead of the default, of the form `https://search-mydomain-1a2a3a4a5a6a7a8a9a0a9a8a7a.us-east-1.es.amazonaws.com`), please make sure to set `aws_region` in the provider configuration.

 #### Static credentials

 Static credentials can be provided by adding an `aws_access_key` and `aws_secret_key` in-line in the Elasticsearch provider block.
 If applicable, you may also specify a `aws_token` value.